What is Turmeric?

 Turmeric is a bright yellow spice (sometimes referred to as the golden spice or Indian saffron) from the root of the flowering plant Curcuma longa, which is related to ginger.
 Turmeric is harvested through the rhizomes, which contain the most nutrients and compounds.
 The rhizomes are boiled and then ground into a fine powder.

 Turmeric has a wide range of uses, including medicinal, cosmetic, religious, and culinary.
-Its deep orange color is even used as a natural dye.
+Its deep orange colour is even used as a natural dye.

 Health Benefits of Turmeric